tablecheck/ts-loader/README.md

 - `manifestVersion` - the current version of the manifest
 - `domNodes` - an array of file path and file type that will be append to the document (js or css file)
-- `files` - a map of all the files to be preload

 Example:
 ```json